x-anudeep/Multi-Agent-Intelligence-Engine/README.md

 PYTHONPATH=src python -m maie
 ```

+The local run uses deterministic mock providers so the workflow stays testable without any cloud credentials.

 ## Why This Matters For Accenture

 This repo is intentionally shaped around the kind of work an AI Native Software Engineer does in enterprise delivery: